 One of the coolest locations in Zurich for hanging out, Frau Gerold’s Garden does not disappoint.
 Located near the Prime Tower, this gem opened back in the summer of 2012.
 It has a 2,500 square meter Garden – yes, a real one.
 Kraut + Quer, the company behind it, plant vegetables and fruits without added chemicals in this area.

 Besides the garden, Frau Gerold’s Garden also has some small shops and art.
-In summer, there is a terrace and open air bar.
-In winter, she transforms it to cozy fireplaces and food trucks.
+In summer, there is a terrace and open-air bar.
+In winter, she transforms them into cozy fireplaces and food trucks.
 Yummy Cheese dishes are also typically served during winter.
-There is also a small gift market in the Saturdays leading up to Christmas.
+There is also a small gift market on the Saturdays leading up to Christmas.

 Address: Geroldstrasse 23, 8005 Zürich.
 Trains: S5, S6, S7, S9, S11, S12, S15, S16, S20 – Hardbrücke